Bashnett/Bashnett.github.io/static/writeups/HTB-S-VI/Cicada/cicada-htb.md

 ### Part Two: Finding Foothold

-Accessing c$ share using emily account and pivoting here and there we can see that there is file called user.txt in Desktop folder ‘C:\Users\emily.oscars.cicada\Desktop’ from where I am able to get user flag.
+Accessing c$ share using emily account, searching for interesting files i found a file called user.txt in Desktop folder ‘C:\Users\emily.oscars.cicada\Desktop’ from where I am able to get user flag.

 Using evil-winrm with emily account, I am able to get shell in the machine.